 For the next step up in video editing performance, I would seriously consider the AMD Ryzen 7 2700X or the Intel Core i7-7700K.
 Both offer excellent performance across all video editing software programs, as well as being seriously capable gaming CPUs too.

 The Ryzen 7 2700X is a powerhouse with 8 cores and 16 threads and will excel in multi-threaded tasks, and the included Wraith Prism cooler is one of the better stock coolers you'll see (with cool LED).
 The i7-7700K only has 4 cores and 8 threads, but it makes up for that with faster single-threaded performance than the Ryzen, which slightly wins out for those primarily using Adobe Premiere.
 Both are top choices for a good video editing PC build though.

-If you're willing to invest in a heavy-hitting extreme CPU for your video editing PC build that doesn't compromise on performance, the next tier of CPUs I would recommend would be the AMD Ryzen 7 1800X or the Intel i7-7820X, and the Intel i9-7900X which are all amazing workstation processors that'll dominate (they had better for their price, right) and have you flawlessly editing and rendering high-res 4K video with super-fast video transcode, 3D effects and image stabilization.
+If you're willing to invest in a heavy-hitting extreme CPU for your video editing PC build that doesn't compromise on performance, the next tier of CPUs I would recommend would be the AMD Ryzen Threadripper 2950X, the Intel i7-7820X, and the Intel i9-7900X which are all amazing workstation processors that'll dominate (they had better for their price, right) and have you flawlessly editing and rendering high-res 4K video with super-fast video transcode, 3D effects and image stabilization.
 Again, like the previous tier it's hard to split AMD and Intel as they both have great options in the high-end, however if I had to pick one I'd go with the 2950X, especially if you'll be doing heavy multitasking, as it has a superior core and thread count to competing Intel chips (16 cores and 32 threads compared to the i7-7820X's 6 cores and 12 threads and the i9-7900X's 10 and 20).